BlasterM5/ponyorigins/README.md

 Then, enter Options, Accessibility Settings, and turn FOV Effects to Off.
 Alternately, install [Custom FoV](https://www.modrinth.com/mod/custom-fov-illusive), and in Options, Accessibility Settings, set FOV Effects to Vanilla Only.

-Finally, either use your MLP Figura avatar, or upload a minecraft skin compatible with Mine Little Pony for your player model.
+Finally, either use your MLP Figura avatar, or upload a minecraft skin compatible with Customizeable Player Models for your player model.
-Alternately, install [HD Skins](https://www.modrinth.com/mod/hd-skins), and click the icon on the bottom right of the main menu with the leggings.
-This will allow you to upload an HD skin for Mine Little Pony, without changing your Minecraft player skin.
-Other players using HD Skins will see your MLP skin this way.

-Mine Little Pony provides several community made skins [here](https://github.com/MineLittlePony/Community-Skin-Pack).

 Playable Races: